IvanaPalacio/IvanaPalacio/README.md

 ![](https://github.com/hebertdev1/hebertdev1/blob/master/javascript.gif)
 ### Hi there 👋

-### <div align="center">My name is Guillermo Agustín Borquez and I'm Full Stack Developer 🚀</div>
+### <div align="center">My name is Ivana Palacio and I'm Full Stack Developer 🚀</div>

 - 🔭 I’m currently working on my final project to finish Henry Bootcamp.

-- 🌱 I’m currently learning Typescript and MongoDB.
+- 🌱 I’m currently learning Typescript and PostgreSQL.

 - 🧠 I'm currently interested on start working in the industry.

-- ✉️ How to reach me  on Email at [Agustín Borquez](mailto:agustinborquez1999@hotmail.com)
+- ✉️ How to reach me  on Email at [Ivana Palacio](mailto:ivanapalacioo@gmail.com)

 <br/>